KJoshi31/root_worksample/README.md

 [report_engine.py](https://github.com/KJoshi31/root_worksample/blob/master/app/report_engine.py) houses the ReportEngine class which digests the data from the input file by parsing the commands and creating Driver and Trip objects.
 Afterwards, ReportEngine creates a structure to be used for additional sorting operations, and then is able to output a string representation of the report.

+## Problem Explanation
+The core problem is that we want to associate Drivers with Trips.
+After they are associated, we would like to generate the miles per hour (mph) for their total trips associated.
+This was tackled by creating a Driver object and then having a list of Trip objects within the Driver object.
+This parent-child relationship solves this symbolic problem we are trying to solve.

+Another challenge was to calculate the average miles per hour for the trips associated with the Driver.
+To accomplish this, the Driver model has a method called "get_trip_totals".
+This "get_trip_totals" method returns the total miles and minutes of the trips associated.
+The "get_trip_totals" calls upon the "get_time_minutes" from each iterated Trip object.

+The miles & minutes returned by "get_trip_totals" are used in the following formula to get the average miles per hour for the total Trips per driver:
+(Miles/Minutes) * 60 .

+The "get_time_minutes" method of the trip does the difference on the Trip object's end-time and start-time in seconds to equal the amount of seconds between the time.
+The seconds between the times is then divided by 60 to get the total minutes.

+The third challenge was to sort the Drivers based on the total miles for the trips associated.
+The sorting of the data resides in the ReportEngine class.
+ReportEngine is used to load the data, as well as sort the data for output.

+The "get_drivers_list_by_mile_total" method does the sorting of the data loaded into ReportEngine.
+It sorts by the total miles for each driver in total and returns an ordered list of Driver objects.
+The sorting is in this seperate method due to there being variability in the future if the developer wants to sort by a different metric instead of total miles or a different way entirely.